Aims and Topic

 Scientific careers in transition

-Organized and chaired by Dr. Jasmin Kizilirmak (DZHW)
+Organised and chaired by Dr. Jasmin Kizilirmak (DZHW)

 The paths to professorship have been in flux in Germany for several years.
 The nationwide tenure track programme and the introduction of the junior professorship in 2002 have permanently changed the paths to professorship.
 The declared aim of the reforms: Career paths in science should become more predictable and transparent.
 But what do the careers of professors in Germany look like?
 So far, little is known about this.
 In this session we want to shed light on scientific careers in transition by presenting evidence from qualitative assessments as well as quantitative preliminary findings from the newly established DZHW Professors Panel, in short, prof*panel.
 Additionally, we discuss the nationwide tenure track programme in Germany in the context of the EU and will provide insights on the diversity of professors' careers.

-Future challenges for academic careers
+Future challenges for academic careers in Europe

 Prof. Dr. Christine Musselin (SciencePo, Centre for the Sociology of Organisations)

-Structured Big Data and the Global Academic Profession.
-Implications for Future Higher Education Research
+Structured Big Data and the global academic profession: Implications for future higher education research

 Prof. Dr. Marek Kwiek (Adam Mickiewicz University, Center for Public Policy Studies)

-Organized and chaired by Dr. David Broneske, Dr. Andreas Daniel & Daniel Buck (all DZHW)
+Organised and chaired by Dr. David Broneske, Dr. Andreas Daniel & Daniel Buck (all DZHW)

 The discipline of higher education research and science studies is a vibrant and fast evolving research field where the social situation of students and researchers is a central subject of research.
 Topics include social inequality as well as study success and success in the transition to work.
 To address these topics, there is a multitude of data shared via, e.g., the FDZ.DZHW.
 Although these datasets offer great potential for linkage, visualization, and joint analysis with other data sources, this has rarely been done, since connecting different types of data, such as quantitative survey data with statistical data, requires a considerable amount of effort and competence to clean and consolidate the data.
 Hence, with this competition, we bring together data scientists and social scientists and foster their methodological competences for visualizing and enriching quantitative survey data from the higher education sector with openly available statistical datasets (e.g., Wikidata, OECD, Destatis) with a special perspective on transnational comparison.
 For this purpose, contest participants worked with data from EUROSTUDENT VII, which provides a unique dataset on students from 17 European countries, and will present their interesting findings and visualizations in this session.